beautiful-code/bc-website/content/case-studies/simplifying-service-discovery-with-an-ai-powered-sales-agent.md

 ### Designing the AI Sales Agent Persona

 We engineered an "AI Sales Agent" persona designed to be more than just a question-answering bot.
-Its core directive was to understand a customer's technical query and guide them effectively.
-To achieve this, the agent was programmed to generate relevant, related follow-up questions, proactively nudging the user down the sales funnel.
+Its core directive was to understand a customer's technical query and guide the customer effectively.
+To achieve this, the agent was programmed to generate relevant, related follow-up questions, proactively guiding users through the sales funnel.
 For transparency and trust, the agent also provided a list of the source documents it used to formulate each response.

 ### Creating a Modern, Frictionless User Experience